Automatic Status Rollup for Parent OKRs

 Step 3: Compare and assign status

-Rhythms compares your weighted progress to expected progress:
+Rhythms compares your weighted progress to expected progress and assigns status based on the gap:

-At Risk: You're more than 25 percentage points behind expected
+At Risk: Progress is 25 or more percentage points behind expected progress

 When you check in, you see the calculated status.
 You can accept it or override based on your own judgment and context that the system doesn't have.